 Sometimes referred to as a martial art, sometimes a dance, and sometimes even a game, capoeira is a unique phenomenon which has caught the world’s attention.
-It is instantly recognizable from its musicality and the movements of the performers, as they seem to move together and then suddenly attack each other, still keeping in time with the rhythm.
-Yet despite its rising popularity, the exact origins of the art have been lost in history due to a scarcity of historical evidence and the secretive nature of its beginnings.
+It is instantly recognizable thanks to the movements of the performers; they seem to move together and then suddenly attack each other, still keeping in time with the rhythm.
+Yet despite its rising popularity, the exact origins of the art have been lost due to a scarcity of historical evidence and the secretive nature of its beginnings.

 Using capoeira, many slaves escaped their masters and formed rebellion groups known as Quilombos, creating communities outside of Portuguese control.
 These communities stood as strongholds against the Portuguese, and many are famous for the courageous defenses they put up.
 Palmares is the most famous of these, and is thought to have been home to over 10,000 people.
 Although there are few historical documents, it is believed that capoeira was a vital part of their defense and cultural practice.

 Within the societies under Portuguese rule, capoeira was just as difficult to control.
 With the growing cities that were forming during the late 17th and early 18th centuries, larger populations resulted in larger communities of slaves in smaller areas.
-This produced an expanding social culture for slaves, and capoeira dominated as a popular entertainment.
+This produced an expanding social culture for slaves, and capoeira dominated as a popular for of entertainment.
 While there were examples of it being used for self-defense, many cases were simply competition or for leisure, creating a difficult dichotomy for the ruling class to react to.
-Despite this, capoeira dancers were warned and punished for practicing, but the art form lived on.
+Despite this, capoeira dancers were punished for practicing, but the art form lived on anyway.

 Today capoeira is a cultural icon of Brazil, and it is widely practiced around the world.
-Being performed in different contexts, from entertaining choreographed dances to competitions where one competitor must make the other get out of time with the music or fall over, capoeira is a diverse martial art and is also popular for those interested in a fun exercise that teaches basic martial arts and acrobatics.
-If travelling to Brazil, either seeing a capoeira performance or visiting a capoeira school is a must.
+Being performed in different contexts, from entertaining choreographed dances to competitions where one competitor attempts to make the other fall out of time with the music or tumble over, capoeira is a diverse martial art and is also popular for those interested in a fun exercise that teaches basic martial arts and acrobatics.
+If traveling to Brazil, either seeing a capoeira performance or visiting a capoeira school is a must.